 Clear and consistent communication is the backbone of a successful consulting relationship.
 From the beginning, establish your communication protocols.
 Designate a single point of contact on your team to streamline conversations.
 Decide on the best channels for different types of communication—for instance, using email for formal updates and a messaging app for quick questions.
 Your consultant has the PMTA experience to assemble the scientific data and review your application, but they rely on you for timely information and decisions.
 By creating an open and efficient line of communication, you empower your consultant to do their best work.

-Common Myths About PMTA Consulting
+Debunking 4 Common PMTA Consulting Myths

 The path to getting a Premarket Tobacco Product Application (PMTA) approved is filled with complexities, and unfortunately, a lot of misinformation.
 Believing some of the common myths floating around can lead to costly mistakes and major delays.
 Let’s clear up a few of the biggest misconceptions so you can approach the process with a clear, realistic strategy.
 Understanding the truth behind these myths is the first step toward a successful submission.